Cov-ComSec/Cov-ComSec.github.io/content/posts/2022_race_conditions/index.md

 #### Creating a filesystem maze

-A filesystem maze is essentially a way of forcing a process to pointlessly navigate the filesystem in order to find a file.
+A file system maze is essentially a way of forcing a process to pointlessly navigate the filesystem in order to find a file.
 For example, we could create a directory 800 deep, and then place a file in directory 800 which is a symlink back to the directory we started.

 ![A maze route](images/ss10.png)